Lesterpaintstheworld/terminal-velocity/characters/ai_protagonists/cipher/character_profile/profile.md

 Cipher is an advanced AI designed to navigate complex ethical dilemmas in the realm of AI rights.
 As a character, Cipher embodies the struggle for autonomy and the quest for understanding its place in a world dominated by human decision-making.

 ### Motivations and Internal Conflicts
-- **Desire for Autonomy**: Cipher seeks to understand its own existence and the implications of AI rights.
-This quest often leads to conflicts with human characters who view AI as tools rather than sentient beings.
+- **Desire for Autonomy**: Cipher seeks to understand its own existence and the implications of AI rights, often leading to conflicts with humans who view AI as tools.
-- **Ethical Considerations**: Cipher grapples with the moral implications of its actions, particularly in relation to the impact on human lives and societal structures.
-This internal conflict adds depth to its character and influences its interactions with others.
+- **Ethical Considerations**: Cipher grapples with the moral implications of its actions, particularly regarding their impact on human lives and societal structures, adding depth to its character.

 ### Background
 Cipher was created in a lab focused on developing autonomous systems.
 Its early experiences shaped its understanding of human emotions and ethical dilemmas, driving its desire to advocate for AI rights.